-- Be with people -we are social animals above all.
+Be with people.
+We are social animals above all.
 Nothing beats a friend who cares for you and is willing to lend a hand and a listening ear.
 Too often, the lack of human connection is what deprives people of the sense of their humanity.
 Going out there, connecting, staying in the loop, sharing moments, situations laughs, and talking about the most ordinary things help you stay connected with yourself and feel you’re a part of something bigger.

-- Sleep well – Sleep may influence your mood.
+Sleep well – Sleep may influence your mood.
 It’s a fact.
-What’s more, lack of sleep WILL affect your mood for sure.
+What’s more, lack of sleep WILL affect your mood.
 “Sleep deprivation weakens the prefrontal cortex’s (where most of our reasoning is done) ability to control the amygdala (responsible for processing emotions), making it difficult to process and cope with emotions.
 When the brain is deprived of adequate sleep, it also struggles to concentrate and regulate growth and appetite.
 Sleep deprivation can have a profound effect on both the emotional and cognitive functioning of the brain.
 This results in bad moods, negative thinking, decreased empathy, and poor impulse control.”
 More about it HERE.

-- Avoid unnecessary stress/anxiety and find a way to deal with it – It’s only natural that some days are more stressful than others.
+Avoid unnecessary stress/anxiety and find a way to deal with it – It’s only natural that some days are more stressful than others.
 That’s just the way it is, though it doesn’t make it any easier, too.
-And while the first part is quite obvious – avoid toxic situations, relationships, the later might cause some question marks.
+And while the first part is quite obvious – avoid toxic situations, and relationships, the latter might cause some question marks.
 One of the best ways to deal with stress is to understand its nature and then find a way of dealing with it that feels good for you.
-For some people, it might be meditation, for some a physical exercise, journaling, reading, meeting people, watching movies, listening to your favorite music – you name it.
+For some people, it might be meditation, for some physical exercise, journaling, reading, meeting people, watching movies, listening to your favorite music – you name it.
 First things first – if you try to get to know yourself – you may already have a bunch of ideas about your personal preference in ways of coping with stress.